1imo/New-NEA/README.md

 - Real-time updates and notifications

-- Comprehensive search functionality
+- Search functionality

-- Responsive and cross-compatible interfaces
+- An extremely responsive user interface

 - Open and well-documented API